 7.2.
 Miguel De Cervantes

-One of the most well-known Spanish historical personalities in literature is Miguel De Cervantes.
-He was regarded as the finest playwright, poet, and writer in Spanish.
+Miguel De Cervantes is one of literature’s most well-known Spanish historical personalities.
+He was regarded as Spanish’s finest playwright, poet, and writer.

-His most well-known book, Don Quixote, which has been translated into more than 60 languages, is recognised as one of the greatest works of literature ever written.
-His impact was so notable that Spanish is frequently referred to as “Cervantes’ language.”
+His most well-known book, Don Quixote, translated into more than 60 languages, is recognized as one of the greatest works of literature ever written.

 The characters of his novels, Don Quixote and Sancho Panza, gained more popularity than the figures from any other literary work.

-Given the Spanish people’s love for music, it is not surprising that some notable composers, including Enrique Granados and Manuel de Fa,lla were born there.
-While Miguel de Cervantes, Pablo Picasso, and Salvador Dali wrote history with their art, Rafael Nadal and David de Gea are the Famous People That Are From Spain who became the face of Sports.
+Given the Spanish people’s love for music, it is unsurprising that some notable composers, including Enrique Granados and Manuel de Fa,lla were born there.
+While Miguel de Cervantes, Pablo Picasso, and Salvador Dali wrote history with their art, Rafael Nadal and David de Gea are the Famous People From Spain who became the face of Sports.
 All these people revolutionized the field in which they worked and gained tremendous popularity.